Students will study the following modules in year one:

 Course Length: Three years part-time.

-Application form, CV and interview.
+Application form, CV, supporting references and interview.